-Whoever said "It's not about what's on the outside, but what's on the inside that matters" clearly was not talking about mattresses.
+Whoever said "It's what's on the inside that really matters" clearly was not talking about mattresses.

-When it comes to mattresses, the inside obviously matters—but so does the outside.
+When it comes to mattresses, of course the inside matters — but the outside does, too!
 Different mattresses have various materials that serve unique purposes.

-For example, vinyl and nylon both make for great mattress covers, but they also have unique features that make them perfectly suited for specific settings.
-Let's take a look at both fabrics and learn which is right for you.
+For example, vinyl and nylon both make for great mattress covers, but they also have unique features that make them great in different ways and for different situations.
+Let's take a closer look at what to consider when choosing between vinyl and nylon mattresses.

 What's the big deal about Anti-BAC Vinyl?

 Antibacterial is a word people throw around a lot.
 But what does it even mean?
 When it comes to our mattresses, antibacterial tells our customers that these products contain a chemical called Ultra-Fresh, which is registered with the EPA.
 Ultra-Fresh kills or disables bacteria.
 The end result: You don't have bacteria growing on your mattress.